Organizational Transformation Support

 The core of all successful change programs is a focus on the people involved.
 In the end, your furniture (or a technology) will not transform your organization—you need to engage your employees to do that.
 This is not something you can outsource; the organization has to do it to itself.
 Increased profit, reduced operating expense—they are a byproduct of effective change programs; not the primary purpose.
 Those sorts of things—increased profit and reduced cost—are value disciplines you embed in the engagement effort.

 Change The Way You Manage Exceptions And Handle Variation

 In low maturity businesses, it’s about standardizing everything.
 When things are a mess with little predictability in outcomes, you need to create the alignment.
 But as you get basic management controls in place and maturity increases, so does the level of empowerment and the focus on end-to-end metrics rather than discrete task performance.
 So while your organization needs to develop repeatable processes to support its interactions with customers and partners, it also means embracing the fact that those same customers want things their way—it means handling variation at the point of need.

 Your job is not to make change happen—it’s already happening.
 Your challenge is to stop persistence happening.
 But you need to focus the effort, ensuring it has the right trajectory and value disciplines.
+It's about creating the conditions within which your garden develops—not instructing individual plants to behave.
 If you do this right, you unleash the power of people continuously improving the way value is delivered.